reslbesl/CS433_ML/projects/project1/scripts/README.md

 {1;0}.
 - `logistic_regression`: applies the GD algorithm to minimize the NNL under L2 regularization.
 It takes the same parameters as 'logistic_regression', plus the penalization parameter 'lambda_'.

 Furthermore there are some variants to the standard implementations of the mentioned models.
-There are defined in `implementation_variants.py`:
+They are defined in `implementation_variants.py`:
 - `lasso_GD` : implements GD under Lasso regularization.
 That is, penalizing the norm 1 of the vector 'w'.
 See 'ridge_regression' for details.
 - `logistic_regression_SGD` : Applies SGD to the 'logistic_regression' model.
 Contrary to the 'least_squares_SGD', the loss function is NNL.
 See 'least_squares_SGD' for details.
 - `logistic_regression_mean` : variant of 'logistic_regression' where loss and gradient value are normalized to the size of the training set.
 See 'logistic_regression' for detail